pedroter7/mynote/README.md

 # MyNote

 MyNote is a very, very simple Notepad-like editor.
 Note that I've developed this small editor to learn Gtkmm, Meson Build and how to do some stuff.
-Thus this project has basically no design, is incomplete, and contains some bugs.
+Thus this project has basically no design, is kinda incomplete, and contains some bugs.
 You can do wathever you want with it, just take a look at the GPLV-3.0 before.

+# Releases:

+- **Latest stable: 1.0**

 # Install